 CuloClean Portable Bidet

 File under: your new favorite piece of gear you didn’t know you needed.
-My smart friend, Pam, gave me this nifty portable bidet right before our trip -after at least a year of giving her crap about backcountry bidets (pun intended) and basically dying of laughter every time I saw this Andrew Skurka video.
-It might be the most wonderful and treasured piece of gear anyone has ever given me.
+My smart friend, Pam, gave me this nifty portable bidet right before our trip -after at least a year of talking to me about backcountry bidets and sending me this Andrew Skurka video to watch.
+After a fair amount of giggling, I realized it might be the most wonderful and treasured piece of gear anyone has ever given me.
 Seriously, thank you Pam.
 Everyone, buy one for all your friends!

 The CuloClean is a nifty little .7 oz plumbing attachment that turns your regular old water bottle into a bidet.
-Full disclosure: I have never used a front country toilet bidet and I still think they are weird and hilarious.
-BUT, this nifty gadget shoots out water in just the right angle and pressure stream to keep every thing spiffy clean.
-On hot, gross days, your nether regions will thank you.
+Full disclosure: I have never used a front country toilet bidet-but plenty of people all over the world use them every day.
+This nifty gadget shoots out water in just the right angle and pressure stream to keep everything spiffy clean.
+On hot, gross days, your body will thank you.

 Tip: carry two smart water bottles and make sure to have enough to stay hydrated if you think you are going to use a little extra to stay clean (hot days, etc)

-I switched to a menstrual cup for my first backpacking trip 7 years ago and never went back.
-Originally, I just didn’t want the hassle of packing out used feminine hygiene products or needing a “special” container for the bear bag in Grizzly country as the only female in our Boy Scout Backcountry Crew.
+I switched to a menstrual cup for my first backpacking trip around 10 years ago and never went back.
+Originally, I just didn’t want the hassle of packing out used feminine hygiene products or needing a “special” container for the bear bag as the only female in our Boy Scout Backcountry Crew.
 I continue to use it today because it’s convenient, requires less frequent changing, is good for the environment and is very economical.

 There are a few styles of menstrual cups out there on the market.
 I went with the Diva cup because its easy to find at Target and your local drugstore.